YuukanOO/uniformcss.com/get-started/fundamentals/configuration.md

 ---

-## Native Configuration &nbsp; 😎
+## Sass Configuration

-The native configuration method is the best way to take full advantage of Sass and Uniform's customization features.
+The Sass configuration method is the best way to take full advantage of Uniform's customization features.
 You can customize almost every aspect of this framework using the new and awesome <a class="hover.underline" href="https://sass-lang.com/documentation/at-rules/use#configuration">module configuration</a> method.

-To apply native configuration, load Uniform into your main sass project and override the module by passing in settings to the `$config` variable.
+To apply configuration, load Uniform into your main sass project and override the module by passing in settings to the `$config` variable.
 For more information, please refer to the dedicated customization section.

 ```scss
 // styles.scss